sohwendy/rails-beanie-app/README.md

-# Sample App using RoR
+# Sample App developed using RoR

-Implements web components for experimenting with test framework and tools.
+Implements web components for experimenting with UI test framework and tools.

-## Mac OS (for master and development branch)
+## Mac OS Installation (for master and development branch)

 (1) Install Postgres database
 ```sh